-California Case Summaries™ by Monty McIntyre
+California Case Summaries™

-Know The Law.
+Know the Law.
 Win More Cases.

-CA lawyers who know the new cases in their practice areas get a competitive advantage to win more cases.
+California Case Summariesis the fast and easy way to always know the new civil cases in your practice areas to get a competitive advantage and win more cases.

 Free New Sample Case Summary

-CALIFORNIA COURTS OF APPEAL
+CALIFORNIA COURT OF APPEAL

 How California Case Summaries™ Will Help You